Tag: Aerolith

 Take down a server cleanly

-sudo haproxyctl set server servers/server2 state drain Need to set up health checks, and figure out when a server is done draining
+Need to set up health checks, and figure out when a server is done draining

-Tag: endgames
+Tag: Golang

 Profiling a Go-language Production Server